 "That's what you you call revitalization," he said.

 Lifshutz is no stranger to that term.
-He is, afterall, the mastermind behind Blue Star Arts Complex on S. Alamo.
+He is, after all, the mastermind behind the Blue Star Arts Complex on S. Alamo.

 "When I first started working on Blue Star, it was the late 80s.
 It was the wrong side of the river and the wrong side of the tracks," Lifshutz says.
 "The commercial corridors near there were scary places.
 Commercial revitalization had not even begun."

 And look at it now.
-It encompasses apartments, art galleries, artists studios, retail and restaurant, and it is still growing.
-Lifshutz hopes to break ground this spring on the Big Tex portion of the Blue Star complex.
+Blue Star encompasses apartments, art galleries, artists studios, retail and restaurant, and it is still growing.
+Lifshutz hopes to break ground this spring on the Big Tex portion of the complex.
 That means 320 residential lofts you can be assured will include an artsy vibe that incorporates the grain silos that so charmingly line the Eagleland portion of the San Antonio River Improvements Project.

 Now, stand back and watch what happens.
 Rising from the age-old ashes, a new Hot Wells springs.